Emergency Withdrawals

 1. High utilization: Vault utilization >95% (strategy-specific)

-2. Manager in ADL zone: Manager's health ratio between liquidation threshold and ADL threshold
+2. Manager in ADA zone: Manager's health ratio between liquidation threshold and ADL threshold

 3. Position still solvent: Manager has positive equity